 What Do Blood Cells Do?

-Your blood is packed with busy cells that work 24/7.
+Your blood remain packed with busy cells that work 24/7.
 Here’s a breakdown:

 1. Red Blood Cells (RBCs)